EmdadHaque/MyResume/projects/ms_forms_logic_app_jit_access_approval.md

    - The **Logic App** has been assigned a System-Assigned Managed Identity.

-     A custom role has been created that only allows for requesting JIT access.

-     The role has enough permissions to only request JIT access to a VM as described in [MS Learn - Enable just-in-time access on VMs - Prerequisites](https://learn.microsoft.com/en-us/azure/defender-for-cloud/just-in-time-access-usage#prerequisites):
+     A custom role has been created that only allows for requesting JIT access to a VM as described in [MS Learn - Enable just-in-time access on VMs - Prerequisites](https://learn.microsoft.com/en-us/azure/defender-for-cloud/just-in-time-access-usage#prerequisites):

          - Microsoft.Security/locations/jitNetworkAccessPolicies/initiate/action
          - Microsoft.Security/locations/jitNetworkAccessPolicies/*/read
          - Microsoft.Compute/virtualMachines/read
          - Microsoft.Network/networkInterfaces/*/read
          - Microsoft.Network/publicIPAddresses/read

-      The manged identity has been assigned to this role at the Landing Zone Management Group which comprises all subscriptions with business workloads.
+      The manged identity has been assigned to this role at the Landing Zone Management Group that encompasses all subscriptions with business workload VMs.

 ---

 &nbsp;

-I hope this was informational and helps you build your own secure solution based on the guidelines demonstrated here.
+I hope this was informational and helps you build your own secure solution based on the steps demonstrated here.

 &nbsp;